SecondMikasa/ArnimFox/README.md

  • Go to Sidebery settings and paste the content of my `sidebery.css` file into Styles editor > Sidebar

- • Configure the Apperance to the following settings (not must but recommended)
+ • Configure the Apperance to the settings as mentioned in settings.png in screnshots folder (not must but recommended)
  ![](screenshots/settings.png)

 ## Some Concerns